 Copyright Licensing Agency (CLA) Licence

-In order to comply with the terms of the licence, Library & Learning Services offers a centralised scanning service; we will check copyright clearance, scan the items, store the PDF, and make the link available on your reading list.
-For further information about the service, visit our Digital Scanning Service webpage.
+In order to comply with the terms of the licence, Library and Learning Services offers a centralised scanning service.
+We will check copyright clearance, scan the items, store the PDF, and make the link available on your reading list.
+For further information about the service, visit our Digital Scanning Service page.

 Newspaper Licensing Agency (NLA) Licence

-The University holds an Education Establishment Basic Licence from the Newspaper Licensing Agency (NLA).
+We hold an Education Establishment Basic Licence from the Newspaper Licensing Agency (NLA).
 This licence permits 'cuttings' to be made from print and online versions of national and regional newspapers.